BVLC/caffe/docs/model_zoo.md

 A caffe model is distributed as a directory containing:

 - Solver/model prototxt(s)
-- Readme.md containing
+- `readme.md` containing
     - YAML frontmatter
         - Caffe version used to train this model (tagged release or commit hash).
         - [optional] file URL and SHA1 of the trained `.caffemodel`.
         - [optional] github gist id.
-    - Information about what data the model was trained on, explanation of modeling choices, etc.
+    - Information about what data the model was trained on, modeling choices, etc.
     - License information.
 - [optional] Other helpful scripts.